nickh93/foodr/README.md

 ## Specifications

 _Program lists user's logged information_
-  * example input: ['hamburger', 'Two hamburger buns with lettuce, tomamto, raw onions, mayonise, ketchup, and a side of fries', '500']
+  * example input: ['hamburger', 'Two hamburger buns with lettuce, tomato, raw onions, mayonise, ketchup, and a side of fries', '500']
   * example output: * hamburger
-                      * Two hamburger buns with lettuce, tomamto, raw onions, mayonise, ketchup, and a side of fries
+                      * Two hamburger buns with lettuce, tomato, raw onions, mayonnaise, ketchup, and a side of fries
                       * 500

 _when edit button is clicked, the program will update the information and display it on the list_

 * example input: edit calories to 600
 * example output: * hamburger
-                    * Two hamburger buns with lettuce, tomamto, raw onions, mayonise, ketchup, and a side of fries
+                    * Two hamburger buns with lettuce, tomato, raw onions, mayonnaise, ketchup, and a side of fries
                     * 600

 ## Prerequisites